AitoDotAI/aito-python-tools/docs/source/cli.rst

 Delete the Whole Database
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Delete all tables schema and all data in the instance:
+Delete the database's schema and all data in the instance:

   .. code-block:: console